-It amazes me that after quoting this verse to myself for years, that I can randomly read it in my Bible one day and it knocks me over with the Truth in it.
-For anybody who says the Bible is an old book of old stories for an old generation long gone, I say you don't know what you're talking about!
+It amazes me that after quoting this verse to myself for years, I can randomly read it in my Bible one day and it knocks me over yet again with the truth it holds.
+For anybody who says the Bible is an old book of old stories for an old generation long gone, I say look again.
 Because I see a living , breathing work of God present in my life today!

-In Matthew 6, Jesus is sitting on a mountain near Capernum, and he is delivering his most famous sermon.
-Can you even imagine what that must have been like?!
-Sitting leisurely, listening to the beautiful voice of Jesus speak Truth into your life.
+In Matthew 6, Jesus is sitting on a mountain near Capernaum, and he is delivering his most noted sermon.
+Can you imagine what that must have been like?
+Sitting leisurely, listening to the beautiful voice of Jesus speak truth into your life.
 Gives me goosebumps just to think about it!

 Matthew 6.33 has sort of become my life verse.
 It represents my motivation for each day.
 The clear voice in times of difficulty.
 My hope in submitting my life to His.

-This one statement, this one sentence contradicts everything our society believes.
-But the Bible often does do that.
+This one statement contradicts everything our society believes.
+But the Bible often does that.
 We are taught early on to work hard to make the money to buy the things we need.
-That pretty much portrays the mindset of most humans.
+That pretty much portrays the mindset of most people.

-In the few verses leading up to this one, Jesus speaks to the person wondering what they will eat, and what they will wear.
-We worry, worry, worry about how we'll get by.
-And get by with more than enough.
+In the few verses leading up to this one, Jesus speaks to the individual wondering what they will eat, and what they will wear.
+He’s talking to those who worry, worry, worry.

-When we wake up in the morning, we are to set our minds on our Fathers business.
+When you wake up in the morning, you are to set your mind on our Father’s business.
 To seek Him first is to welcome the rest.
-C.H.
-Spurgeon wrote in his commentary of Matthew 6, "You mind His business, and He will mind ours."
+Charles Spurgeon wrote in his commentary of Matthew 6, "You mind His business, and He will mind ours."

-Is that not brilliant?!
-When we set ourselves to His work and perfect will, He will take care of our needs and concerns.
+When you set yourself to His work and perfect will, He will take care of your needs and concerns.

-We must not be seeking the additions, because they are additions.
+Friend, don’t seek the additions, because they are just that—additions.
 Not the whole.
 Nothing more.
-When we seek the additions, looking to make them the whole, they will not fulfill us or sustain us.
+When you seek the additions, looking to make them your whole, you will be nothing but unsatisfied.
 It's like chasing the wind.
-But when we seek God first, He will add everything we need!
-Isn't that an incredible promise?!
+But when you seek God first, He will add everything you need!
+What an incredible promise!

-I've begun to see the little additions that I've been seeking, and I'm convicted.
-Even good things I have devoted myself to begin to look like wholes to me.
-My work at the church.
+I've begun to notice the little additions that I've been seeking, and I'm convicted.
+Even good things I have devoted myself to have begun to look like wholes to me.
+My work in ministry.
 My commitment to people.
 I read this verse and I catch subtle glimpses of the additions I am beginning to make the whole in my life.